-Why?
-Mostly because on top of learning all the content you have to teach, developing all of your lessons from scratch, and figuring out how to, you know, help your students learn… you are also trying to master classroom management, which NO ONE TAUGHT YOU ABOUT.
+On top of (re)learning all the content I had to teach, developing all of my lessons from scratch, and figuring out how to, you know, help my students learn… I was also trying to master classroom management, which NO ONE *REALLY* TAUGHT ME ABOUT.

 Good one, Teacher Training Programs.